 Mrs Sue Kegerreis is both an adult and child and adolescent psychotherapist.
 Sue has published numerous journal papers and chapters including her book Psychodynamic Counselling with Children and Adolescents: An Introduction in 2010.
 Sue has a long career developing and teaching courses applying psychodynamic approaches to both clinical and non-clinical settings, and she is also a consultant offering clinical supervision.

-Ms Elena Della Rosa is a child and adolescent psychoanalytic psychotherapist and she is currently working part-time in the NHS.
+Dr Elena Della Rosa is a child and adolescent psychoanalytic psychotherapist and she is currently working part-time in the NHS.
 She has a special interest in working with adolescents and in the application of psychoanalytic technique in therapy with young people.
-She is currently writing a Doctoral research on the use of transference interpretations in short term psychotherapy.
+She recently completed doctoral research on the use of transference interpretations in short term psychotherapy.

 Dr Jochem Willemsen started his career as a support worker in a residential care home for children.
 He later trained to be a psychoanalytic psychotherapist, and worked for years in private practice.
 Jochem worked for more than ten years at Ghent University (Belgium), where he completed a PhD on psychopathy.
 His research on psychoanalysis, forensic psychotherapy, and psychopathy is published in international scientific journals.

-Our Undergraduate Administrator, Alison Evans, who will help you with many of the arrangements and technical aspects of the course, has a fantastic reputation among our students as being particularly helpful and approachable.
+Our Student Administrator, Alison Evans, who will help you with many of the arrangements and technical aspects of the course, has a fantastic reputation among our students as being particularly helpful and approachable.